ThinhVu/hmmjs/README.md

 app.listen(3000)
 ```

-Then query directly from front-end side as simple as below.
+Then query directly from front-end side or serverless app as simple as below.

 ```html
 <script>